Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/marketing-cloud-cohort.md

 In Amplitude:

+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
-1. In Amplitude, navigate to **Data Destinations**, then find **Salesforce Marketing Cloud - Cohort**.
+2. In the Cohort section, click **Salesforce Marketing Cloud V2**.
-2. Enter a name and the client ID, client secret, and subdomain you found in Salesforce.
+3. Enter a name and the client ID, client secret, and subdomain you found in Salesforce.
-3. Map an Amplitude user property to the Marketing Cloud contact key.
+4. Map an Amplitude user property to the Marketing Cloud contact key.

 !!!note